 Snorkeling Trip by Car

 The national park does not have any official guides or operators for snorkeling tours or equipment rentals, but there are several companies offering snorkeling tours and gear for those wanting to snorkel at Silfra.
-Those that offer tours that meet on site at the park include Dive, Extreme Iceland, and Iceland Adventure Tours.
+There are a number of tours for snorkeling that meet on site at the park.

 As noted earlier you can also dive at two submerged rifts, Silfra and Davíðsgjá, but this is only for experienced divers and you’ll need dry suit certification as well as apply for a dive permit.
 Find out more about diving in the Thingvellir National Park here.
 Unless you have dived here before, you’ll probably want to have a guide, and we’d recommend checking out this dive company based in Iceland.
 There are other spots you can dive in Iceland other than Silfra and a local guide can help you explore lesser known sites.
 For a local dive rental shop you can also check out HAF Sport.